ryanrdk/TheWatchers/README.md

 # TheWatchers

+## Project Objectives

+* Create in-house tooling for WTC (WeThinkCode_) whereby all student information gathered during WTC's bootcamp selection process is tracked and centralized (**database management**)

+* This information should be displayed in a logical way that makes it easy to understand how to use the tooling within a short while of interacting with it (**intuitive**, **UX/UI**)

+* Only WTC staff members should have access to this tooling (**access control**)

+* Ultimately this tooling should make it easy to select bootcampers and display the overall demographics of those selected from the bootcamp (**main objective**)

 ## Prerequisites
 You will need the following in order to help install and configure all the necessary packages and database setup.